ostash-group/BGCViz/docs/Quick_start.md

-The last tab called "Summarize interception".
+The last sidemenu called "Summarize interception".
 It contains count barplot, which shows how many times the chosen cluster was annotated by any other tool, and "Group by" table, which shows which clusters are intercepted with the reference (first column).

 For our example, the barplot looks like this: